 Can the extension description contain information about additional topics related to the extension?

 No. Don't provide information that is not directly relevant to the extension.
 For example, sports team wallpaper should not include team stats and history in the description of the wallpaper extension.
 Similarly, an extension targeted at a particular industry should not include general information about that industry in its description.

-Do not mention one word or phrase repeatedly in the description even if it is the primary purpose of the extension.
+Do not mention one word or phrase repeatedly in the description even if it is the primary purpose of the extension, unless its use is critical.
 For example, an extension that provides puzzles should not call out the word puzzle more than five times in the description.

 Manipulating placement refers to artificially manipulating how the Chrome Web Store orders and displays an extension.
 Such practices are expressly forbidden.